-When you are thinking of ways to decorate your home in festive, fall flair, consider the picture frame, a commonly overlooked item that can be utilized for fall decor.
-Whether it’s simply painting a frame in beautiful fall colors, or using the frame itself as the centerpiece, here are five, fun kid-friendly crafts for fall—all using picture frames.
+When you are thinking of ways to decorate your home in festive fall flair, consider the picture frame—a commonly overlooked item that can be used for many fall decorating ideas.
+Whether it’s simply painting a frame in beautiful fall colors or using the frame itself as the centerpiece, here are five fun kid-friendly fall craft ideas—all using picture frames.

 Nature-Inspired Picture Frames

-Take advantage of all those leaves, acorns, and pine cones that are taking over your yard this fall, and use them for this kid-friendly craft.
-Go on a nature hike, either alone or with your family, and while enjoying the beautiful weather collect fallen acorns, pine cones, or even leaves.
+Take advantage of all those leaves, acorns and pinecones that are taking over your yard this fall, and use them for this fall craft for kids.
+Go on a nature hike, and while enjoying the beautiful weather, collect fallen acorns, pinecones and even leaves.

 Pick a plain frame with a clean surface, and hot glue your finds directly onto the frame.
 Once dried, take your favorite family portrait (or any picture you desire) and display.

-Even though this craft takes a bit more time than others, it will add an elegant fall touch to your home.
+Even though this fall craft idea takes a bit more time, it will add an elegant fall touch to your home.
 Find pretty leaves outside and place them in between two pieces of wax paper.
 Take the sheets of wax paper with the leaves in them and place between the pages of a heavy book.
 Next, stack heavy books on top of the first book, and let it set for a week.

 Don’t forget to measure out the placement of the leaf to ensure it will be directly centered in the middle of the mat board.
 Once the paper is dry, insert the finished project into the frame.